dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

         the appropriate business system and users.

     *   Sending notifications to business systems and users.

 A real-world example of an enterprise-level hybrid application is Pattison Food Group's
 `production application <https://www.dwavequantum.com/resources/application/e-comm-driver-auto-scheduling-pattison-food-group>`_,
-which uses D-Wave's hybrid solvers to optimize the weekly assignment of drivers' work assignments, taking into account various constraints, such as seniority and the required number of drivers for each shift.
+which uses D-Wave's hybrid solvers to optimize the weekly assignment of drivers' work assignments, taking into account various constraints, such as drivers' seniority and the required number of drivers for each shift.

 .. _quantum_apps_performance_scaling:

 Performance and Scaling
 =======================

-Some performance and scaling considerations are the following:
+A hybrid application should be capable of handling large-scale, long-running hybrid problems.
+To do so, ensure that the hardware and its configuration in your production environment enables your application to perform and scale as needed by considering the following:

 *   Desired throughput (i.e., solved problems per second).
 Also take into account concurrency limits to provision your workloads effectively.